 Attendees were enthralled as social scientist and forecaster from The Institute for the Future, Bob Johansen, and co-presenter Sebastian Benitez, presented new insights and research on Leadership Foresight.
 Their work looks 10 years into the future to anticipate how leaders will need to adapt as various external forces, including technological and social evolution, impact society.

 While no one can precisely predict the future, we know enough to understand that disruption is occurring at a pace and frequency that we have not experienced before.
-To help BMGI participants prepare for what lies ahead, Johansen presented five new leadership literacies he has identified, which will be available to the public in his forthcoming book due out in February.
+To help BMGI participants prepare for what lies ahead, Johansen presented five new leadership literacies he has identified, which are available to the public in his book, Thriving in a Future of Extreme Disruption and Distributed.